autolog/HubitatBridge/README.md

 5. Create Hubitat Bridge devices to reflect Hubitat devices published by the MQTT App on the Hubitat
 6. Optionally, create a Hubitat Bridge > Indigo Export device to publish Indigo devices to Hubitat, so that they can be discovered by the MQTT App in Hubitat

 Note: The plugin requires the Python Cryptography package.
-Enter 'pip3 install cryptography' in a terminal session to install it and then relaod the plugin.
+Enter 'pip3 install cryptography' in a terminal session to install it and then reload the plugin.

-**PluginID**: com.autologplugin.indigoplugin.lifxcontroller
+**PluginID**: com.autologplugin.indigoplugin.hubitat